nkoep/nkoep.net/posts/decision-tree-regressor.md

 a better understanding of what's going on inside what previously amounted to a black box.

-Over the next few weeks, I plan to implement and write about various regression tree algorithms.
+Over the next few weeks, I plan to implement and write about various tree-based regression algorithms.
-We'll start with the most naive form of a regression tree, a *binary decision tree*.
+We'll start with the most naive form, a *binary decision tree*.
 We then slowly ramp up complexity by implementing more advanced approaches such as *random forests*, as well as *gradient-boosted trees*, all of which build upon the foundation of decision trees.